axisgroup/evaluation-toolkit/1. Following best practices/README.md

 * What’s nice to have but not necessary?
 * What doesn’t really make sense?

+Additionally, you can use this [Reference sheet from Axis Group](evaluation-toolkit/1.
+Following best practices/Design Reference Sheet.pdf) to keep yourself focused during your interviews.

 ### Reduce Cognitive burden/ Cognition is a scarce resource